Our client, age 40 and here in the United States from Vietnam on a visa, was arrested for shoplifting at the Macy’s in Bellflower.

 When the client was released from the sheriff’s station, she was able to locate her daughter and her husband came back from his business trip early.
 The couple then called Greg Hill & Associates and met with Greg about the fairly large amount stolen.

-The case eventually negotiated to a plea bargain wherein the client did enter a plea to a violation of Penal Code § 484(a), petty theft (shoplifting) and was placed on three years of summary probation, contingent upon her performing ten days of community service, payment of $271 in restitution and payment of $150 in court fees, plus penalties and assessments (about $750), or performance of five additional days of community service.
+Greg eventually negotiated to a plea bargain wherein the client did enter a plea to a violation of Penal Code § 484(a), petty theft (shoplifting), and was placed on three years of summary probation, contingent upon her performing ten days of community service, payment of $271 in restitution and payment of $150 in court fees, plus penalties and assessments (about $750), or performance of five additional days of community service.

 The client quickly performed the community service and paid the $271 in restitution.
 The client opted to perform five additional days of community service in lieu of paying court fines of $150, plus penalties and assessments.

 The client then contacted Greg Hill & Associates at about her half way mark in her probation.
 Her mom was about to pass away from end-stage Parkinson’s disease and her sister was dying from lung cancer.
 Both were still in Vietnam.
 She wanted to go back to Vietnam to help her father care for her mom and sister, but she was told by an immigration attorney that with her record showing she is on probation and having a conviction, she may not be able to enter Vietnam or then leave Vietnam later.

 Greg then suggested asking the Bellflower Superior Court judge to end probation early and then later, seek withdrawal of the plea and dismissal of the complaint (expungement).
 The client agreed to try this.